MichaelYe48/portfolio-website/content/posts/browser-use.md

 ## Mitigation Strategies

-Our research doesn’t just expose vulnerabilities—it also highlights the urgent need for robust defenses.
-We propose a multi-layered security strategy:
+We want to highlight the urgent need for robust defenses by proposing a multi-layered security strategy based on our observations:

 - **Web-Level Defenses:**